1990–91 Hartford Whalers season: Offseason

-At the 1990 NHL Supplemental Draft held on June 15, the Whalers selected Jim Crozier with the 19th selection.
-Crozier played the 1989-90 season with Cornell University.
+At the 1990 NHL supplemental draft held on June 15, the Whalers selected Jim Crozier with the 19th selection.
+Crozier played the 1989–90 season with Cornell University.
 In 16 games with the Big Red, Crozier posted a 10-3-1 record with a 2.63 GAA.

-On June 16, 1990, the Whalers participated at the 1990 NHL Entry Draft held at BC Place in Vancouver, British Columbia.
+On June 16, 1990, the Whalers participated at the 1990 NHL entry draft held at BC Place in Vancouver, British Columbia.
 With the 15th overall selection, the club selected Mark Greig from the Lethbridge Hurricanes of the Western Hockey League.
 In 65 games with the Hurricanes, Greig scored 55 goals and 135 points in 1989-90.
 In the second round of the draft, Hartford selected Geoff Sanderson from the Swift Current Broncos of the WHL with the 36th overall selection.
 Sanderson scored 32 goals and 94 points in 70 games with the Broncos during the 1989-90 season.
 Some other notable players selected by Hartford include Mike Lenarduzzi, Jergus Baca, and Espen Knutsen.

-The Whalers and New York Rangers made a trade on July 7, as Hartford acquired Carey Wilson and a third round selection in the 1991 NHL Entry Draft in exchange for Jody Hull.
+The Whalers and New York Rangers made a trade on July 7, as Hartford acquired Carey Wilson and a third round selection in the 1991 NHL entry draft in exchange for Jody Hull.
 In 41 games with the Rangers during the 1989-90 season, Wilson scored nine goals and 26 points.
-Wilson had previously played with the Whalers from 1987–89, where in 70 games, he scored 29 goals and 60 points.
+Wilson had previously played with the Whalers from 1987 to 1989, where in 70 games, he scored 29 goals and 60 points.

 On July 16, the Whalers signed free agent John Stevens to a contract.
 Stevens spent the 1989-90 season with the Hershey Bears of the American Hockey League, where he scored three goals, 13 points, and accumulated 193 penalty minutes in 79 games.
-Stevens had previous NHL experience, as he appeared in nine games with the Philadelphia Flyers from 1986-88.
+Stevens had previous NHL experience, as he appeared in nine games with the Philadelphia Flyers from 1986 to 1988.

 On September 30, the club signed free agent Paul Cyr from the New York Rangers.
 Cyr missed the entire 1989-90 due to injuries, and played in only one game during the 1988-89 season.
 In his last healthy season in 1987-88, split between the Buffalo Sabres and the Rangers, Cyr scored five goals and 19 points in 60 games.
-Also on this day, the Whalers acquired a sixth round draft pick at the 1992 NHL Entry Draft from the Washington Capitals in exchange for Dave Tippett.
+Also on this day, the Whalers acquired a sixth round draft pick at the 1992 NHL entry draft from the Washington Capitals in exchange for Dave Tippett.

 Four days later, on October 3, the Whalers made a second trade with the Washington Capitals, as Hartford acquired cash considerations from Washington in exchange for Joel Quenneville.